alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 Both of them do good work, and I use them regularly.
 I don't want either of them to go away, but I am concerned that they take up a huge amount of attention.
-To many people, they're the *only* archive in their particular spaces.
+To many people, they're the *only* archive in their respective spaces.
 (The Internet Archive is absolutely not the only web archiving project, but how many others can you name?)

 What happens to the stuff they don't take?